What is a Foreign Exchange (FX) Option?

 We offer a range of different foreign exchange options.
 To read more about each of the different options, click on the specific option contract below.
 We pride ourselves on tailoring our product offerings to suit the specific needs of your business, so if you have more complex requirements, we can offer bespoke solutions.
 Talk to one of our options experts today to find out more.

-Locks in a secured rate whilst allowing for favourable moves on a pre-arranged portion of the hedged amount.
+A Participating Forward provides the holder with the ability to lock in a secured rate whilst allowing for the holder to benefit from favourable currency movements on a pre-arranged portion of the hedged amount.

-Locks in a secured rate whilst allowing for favourable moves to a pre-determined trigger level.
-If the trigger level is hit the holder is obligated to deal at the secured rate.
+A Forward Extra locks in a secured rate whilst allowing for favourable moves to a pre-determined trigger level.
+If the trigger level is hit, the holder is obligated to make their transaction at the secured rate.

 Why Manage Your Currency Risk?